 Requirements: Any international student who indicates on the Common Application an intent to be considered for need-based financial aid must submit the International Student Financial Aid Application (ISFAA).
 See Apply for Aid.
 The CSS PROFILE may be submitted in place of the ISFAA.
 Please note: Grinnell does not provide fee waivers for the CSS PROFILE.

-Each year Grinnell College awards merit scholarships to a few admitted international applicants who demonstrate exceptional scholastic abilities and leadership skills.
+Each year Grinnell College awards a limited number of merit scholarships to international applicants who demonstrate exceptional scholastic abilities and leadership skills.

 You do not need to demonstrate financial need to be eligible for merit scholarships.
 Scholarship amounts vary.